sudheerj/reactjs-interview-questions/README.md

 45. ### Why React uses `className` over `class` attribute?

-    `class` is a keyword in JavaScript, and JSX is an extension of JavaScript.
+    The attribute `class` is a keyword in JavaScript, and JSX is an extension of JavaScript.
 That's the principal reason why React uses `className` instead of `class`.
 Pass a string as the `className` prop.

     ```jsx harmony
     render() {